 Financial woes, whether they relate to taxes and regulations or the uncertainty of the economy, make up the top five concerns for most small business owners.
 And that’s the case even when the economy is in good shape.

-So, while we may not be headed toward a recession this year, it’s important to think about your marketing plan in a slow economy so you’re prepared for anything that comes your way.
+It’s important to think about your marketing plan in a slow economy so you’re prepared and set your business up for as much success as possible.

 Here, we’ll cover all that you need to know about marketing during a slow economy or a recession and how you can be prepared for whatever the economy throws your way.